Smithoo4/one-day-i-should-start-a-blog/kalpa-workstation-setup-proteus.md

 ### 10c.
 Install Software

-Installs the language servers Kate will use in Section 11.
+This installs the language servers Kate will use in Section 11.

 ```bash
 brew install yaml-language-server bash-language-server vscode-langservers-extracted marksman